mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 .right-column[
 ## &mu;-OSes

 Many vendors are developing &mu;-OSes, small OS (mainly Linux-based) to be the basis for container engine hosts whether they be bare-metal or virtual **host machines**.

-These OSes are small, with fast startup, deployment, small attack surface and often *"atomic"* software updates.
+They're small, with fast startup, use few resources and have a small attack surface and often *"atomic"* software updates.

 OS||Vendor
 -|-|-